mig82/viskit/README.md

 This command is useful to find the skins defined for each theme, and so to help trouble-shoot such scenarios

+## Find Actions

+Find event references to actions, *unused* actions and *broken* action references.

+    viskit find-actions|fa path/to/workspace/FooApp

+In Vis it is possible to link app, form and widget events either to functions -in code- or to actions -using the **Action Editor**'s low-code capabilities.

+When using the latter it is not uncommon for a developer to *link* an event to an action and then change their mind and *unlink* it.
+However, when an action is unlinked from an app, form or widget event, the JSON file defining the action stays behind.

+Disciplined use of your SCM tools should ward against committing these unused action JSON files into your codebase.
+However, it's not uncommon for undisciplined developers to simply commit every new file and over time accumulate large amounts of these JSON files polluting the codebase, making it hard to tell what's in use and what's not, as well as to troubleshoot eventual issues and solve merge conflicts.

+This command is intended to help you find *unused* action JSON files so you can remove them from your codebase.

+This command will also find any *broken* references to actions which do not exist.

 ## Set Vis Version

 Set the version of a Vis installation to match a given project.